What Does it Take to Be a Network and Computer Systems Administrator?

-Job Description: Install, configure, and support an organization’s local area network (LAN), wide area network (WAN), and Internet systems or a segment of a network system.
+Network & Computer Systems Administrator Job Description Install, configure, and support an organization’s local area network (LAN), wide area network (WAN), and Internet systems or a segment of a network system.
 Monitor network to ensure network availability to all system users and may perform necessary maintenance to support network availability.
 May monitor and test Web site performance to ensure Web sites operate correctly and without interruption.
 May assist in network modeling, analysis, planning, and coordination between network and data communications hardware and software.
 May supervise computer user support specialists and computer network support specialists.
 May administer network security measures.

 - Diagnose, troubleshoot, and resolve hardware, software, or other network and system problems, and replace defective components when necessary.

-Below is a list of the skills most Network and Computer Systems Administrators say are important on the job.
+These are the skills Network and Computer Systems Administrators say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.